Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

-\paragraph{Euclidean spanners in the algebraic computation tree (ACT) model.~} Spanners have had special success in geometric settings, especially in low-dimensional Euclidean spaces.
+\paragraph{Euclidean spanners in the algebraic computation tree (ACT) model} Spanners have had special success in geometric settings, especially in low-dimensional Euclidean spaces.
 The reason Euclidean spanners have been extensively studied over the years --- in both theory and practice --- is that one can achieve stretch arbitrarily close to 1 together with constant sparsity and lightness (ignoring dependencies on $\eps$ and the dimension $d$).
 In general metrics, on the other hand, a stretch better than 3 requires sparsity and lightness of $\Omega(n)$.
 The {\em algebraic computation tree (ACT)} model is used extensively in computational geometry, and in the area of Euclidean spanners in particular; this model, introduced by Ben-Or~\cite{BenOr83}, is intimately related (and equivalent, if ignoring uniformity issues) to the real random access machine (real RAM) model.
-(The reader can refer to \cite{BenOr83} and Chapter 3 in the book \cite{NS07} for a detailed description of ACT model; we provided a brief description of this model in~\Cref{algapp}.)
-In the ACT model, computing $(1+\epsilon)$-spanners for point sets in $\mathbb{R}^d$, $d = O(1)$, requires $\Omega(n\log n)$ time~\cite{CDS01,FP16}.\footnote{If one allows the usage of {\em indirect addressing}, then the lower bound of $\Omega(n \log n)$ no longer applies.} There are various algorithms (see, e.g., ~\cite{CK95,KG92,Salowe91,Vaidya1991}) for computing $(1+\epsilon)$-spanners with constant sparsity, which achieve an optimal runtime of $O(n\log n)$ in this model, for any fixed $\eps < 1$ and in any constant-dimensional Euclidean space.
+(The reader can refer to \cite{BenOr83} and Chapter 3 in the book \cite{NS07} for a detailed description of the ACT model; we provided a brief description of this model in~\Cref{algapp}.)

+In the ACT model, computing $(1+\epsilon)$-spanners for point sets in $\mathbb{R}^d$, $d = O(1)$, requires $\Omega(n\log n)$ time~\cite{CDS01,FP16}.\footnote{If one allows to use {\em indirect addressing}, then the lower bound of $\Omega(n \log n)$ no longer applies.} There are various algorithms (see, e.g.,~\cite{CK95,KG92,Salowe91,Vaidya1991}) for computing $(1+\epsilon)$-spanners with constant sparsity, which achieve an optimal running time of $O(n\log n)$ in this model, for any fixed $\eps \in (0,1)$ and in any constant-dimensional Euclidean space.
 However, the lightness of the spanners produced by those algorithms is unbounded.